McFlip/http-request-lab/README.md

 When you are ready to move on, terminate the server by switching to the server terminal and hitting `ctrl + c`.
 Then change the server terminal to the next directory.
-You don't have to change the client directory.
+You don't have to change the client directory except for labs 8 & 13.

 ## Lab TOC